yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/_index.md

 title: How to manage clusters
 headerTitle: Manage clusters
 linkTitle: Manage clusters
-description: Get an overview of how to scale your database clusters, configure backups and maintenance windows, and pause or delete clusters in YugabyteDB Managed.
+description: Get an overview of how to scale your database clusters, configure backups and maintenance windows, and pause or delete clusters in YugabyteDB Aeon.
 image: /images/section_icons/architecture/core_functions/universe.png
 headcontent: Scale clusters, configure read replicas, backups, and maintenance, and pause clusters
 menu: